top of page

 434729888_10228942774291343_8828550615290616087_n.jpg

-Impact sphere receiver.
+Impact sphere receiver or plasma holes.
 The St. Croix Valley Impact Crater is shown below with star.
 May, 12, 2024.

 Forgotten Wisconsin ·